jiaoyj/Fracturetokarst2024/README.md

              0            // the flux of only one sencond  no flow boundary

-            0 // the number of the determined fractures
+            0 // the number of the determined fractures.
+When it is 0, there are only random fractures.
+The fracture network is composed of determined and random fractures.

             -1 -44 201 6 0.005     //the coordinate of two points of a fracture and its aperture(cm)